About Servorian

 No isolated feature decisions

-Features are not chosen behind closed doors by people removed from the real day-to-day work of running a business.
+Features are not chosen behind closed doors by people removed from the real day-to-day rhythm of running a salon or clinic.

 No guessing!